Case Overview

 At present, the case is notable for:

-Near-constant pain with significant morning severity
+Near-constant pain with significant morning predominance

 Episodic neurologic worsening, including limb weakness and sensory changes

-Ongoing functional limitation affecting mobility and daily activities
+Ongoing functional limitations affecting daily activities

-Purpose of Ongoing Review
+Purpose of Review

-The goal of continued review is not to re-litigate past care, but to:
+The purpose of ongoing review is to: